1989–90 NFL playoffs: AFC: Cleveland Browns 34, Buffalo Bills 30

 In a shootout, 33-year-old Browns linebacker Clay Matthews intercepted Bills quarterback Jim Kelly at the Cleveland 1-yard line with three seconds left to preserve a 34–30 victory.
 Kelly threw for 405 yards and four touchdowns while Browns quarterback Bernie Kosar threw for 251 yards and three touchdowns with no interceptions.
 Browns receiver Webster Slaughter had the best postseason performance of his career with three receptions for 114 yards and two touchdowns.

 The game was played on a cold icy field that would have a big impact on the game.
 The Browns took their first drive into Bills territory, but came up empty when Matt Bahr slipped while planting his foot on a 45-yard field goal attempt.
 On Buffalo's second play after the missed kick, Kelly threw a short pass to Andre Reed.
 Felix Wright slipped while going into coverage, leaving Reed wide open and he ended up taking the ball 72 yards to the end zone.
 But Cleveland struck back with an 18-yard completion from Kosar to Slaughter on the first play after the kickoff, which led to a 45-yard field goal by Bahr.
 Then after a punt, the Browns drove 79 yards and scored on a 52-yard touchdown pass from Kosar to Slaughter in the second quarter.
 Buffalo receiver Don Beebe returned the ensuing kickoff 32 yards to the 34-yard line.
 On the next play, Kelly completed a 21-yard pass to James Lofton.
-The Bills were on the move and didn't stop until Kelly finished the drive with a 33-yard touchdown pass to Lofton that put the Bills back in the lead, 14–10.
+The Bills were on the move and did not stop until Kelly finished the drive with a 33-yard touchdown pass to Lofton that put the Bills back in the lead, 14–10.
 With less than 5 minutes left in the second quarter, the Browns took advantage of a short 34-yard punt by John Kidd that gave them the ball on their own 49-yard line.
 Fullback Kevin Mack carried the ball 4 times for 31 yards as the team drove to retake the lead with Ron Middleton's 3-yard touchdown catch shortly before the end of the first half.
 Buffalo responded with a drive to the Browns 40-yard line.
 But on a 4th and 1 conversion attempt, Cleveland defensive end Carl Hairston sacked Kelly to force a turnover on downs.